ys-zhang/obsidian-vault-research/Compiler/Program Analysis/Dataflow Analysis.md

 use the join of $\sigma_{post}$ computed from each parent of the node as the result.

 >[!def] top & bottom
-> usually there is an element in $L$ represents that we are not certain about the abstract value of the variable which is dubbed _top_ and denoted by $\top$, the name _top_ is from [[Lattice]]
+> usually there is an element in $L$ represents that **we are not certain about the abstract value of the variable which is dubbed _top_ and denoted by $\top$**, the name _top_ is from [[Lattice]]
 >
-> we use $\bot$ to denote the dataflow information of a program point than has not been analysed.
-This is critical when there is a incoming branch that is originated from a node that we have not met yet, but its value is needed for analysing the current node.
+> **we use $\bot$ to denote the dataflow information of a program point than has not been analysed.** This is critical when there is a incoming branch that is originated from a node that we have not met yet, but its value is needed for analysing the current node.

 # Loop